Thinking of studying psychology? Great, you’re in the right place.

 7. Clinical Psychologist

 Compared to other branches of psychology that focus on research, clinical psychology is more drawn into diagnosing and treating people with emotional, behavioral, and cognitive disorders.
-They treat patients through a series of counseling sessions, therapies, psychoanalysis, and systematic desensitization.
+They treat patients through a series of counselling sessions, therapies, psychoanalysis, and systematic desensitization.
 They either work one-on-one or with a group that suffers from depression, substance abuse, eating disorders, etc.

 Licensed clinical psychologists have spent over 10 years studying (3-4 years undergrad degree, and around 7 years in grad school).

 Annual Salary of a Clinical Psychologist in Australia: $51,141 – $127,034